The guitar can be easy to learn but hard to master.

 16. “Wasted” By Def Leppard

-Def Leppard is a British rock band.
-The song Wasted is the seventh track from their studio debut album On Through the Night.
-The song has that catchy grove, which makes it an earworm.
-Peter Willis and Steve Clark came up with a very distinct guitar solo and very progressive riffs.
+The song has that catchy groove, which makes it an earworm.
+Pete Willis and Steve Clark are to thank for their very distinct guitar solos and progressive riffs.

 17. “Dust in the Wind” By Kansas